Jitupan-mondal/ISEA-Phase3-TezpurUniversity/README.md

 - `Assignment_3/`: Completed tasks and scripts for the third assignment.
 - `Assignment_4/`: Completed tasks and scripts for the fourth assignment.
 - `Assignment_5/`: Completed tasks and scripts for the fifth assignment.
+- `Assignment_6/`: Completed tasks and scripts for the sixth assignment.

   _(Additional folders will be added as new assignments are distributed.)_